Scott Weintrob

-Scott Weintrob is a film and commercials director based in Los Angeles, California.
+Scott Weintrob is a film, and commercials director based in Los Angeles, California.
 He is the founder of "Studio Large Eyes" a creative studio with recent clients Lewis Hamilton, Rihanna, Offset, Cardi B, and Lil Yachty.

-Weintrob recently completed the highly viral Lewis Hamilton x Ferris Bueller's Day Off with Lewis Hamilton and Edward Norton.
+Weintrob recently directed Mr. T: I Pity The Fool for Netflix, and completed the highly viral Lewis Hamilton x Ferris Bueller's Day Off with Lewis Hamilton and Edward Norton.

 He directed the feature film Paradox Effect, starring Olga Kurylenko and Harvey Keitel.
 The film premiered at The Rome Film Festival.

-Working with iconic brands and public figures such as Apple, Netflix, Amazon Studios, Pepsi and more.
-Scott Weintrob’s creativity is a unique blend of storytelling and the embodiment of authentic street culture.
+Weintrob has been working with brands such as Apple, Netflix, Amazon Studios, Pepsi and more.
+His work is a blend of storytelling and the embodiment of authentic street culture.

 Weintrob created To The Edge for Orlando Bloom.
 The series released on Peacock.

 He wrote and designed creative for Rihanna’s Emmy winning Savage x Fenty show debuting on Amazon.
 Collaborating with Rihanna and many top talent across fashion, music and film including Cindy Crawford, Emily Ratajkowski, Gigi Hadid, Irina Shayk and Adriana Lima.

 Weintrob directed episodes for the Emmy nominated documentary series Home on Apple+.

-The global hit series Fastest Car was created and directed by Weintrob for Netflix.
+The global hit series Fastest Car was created, and directed by Weintrob for Netflix.

 Weintrob has directed global commercial campaigns for brands including Audi, Cadillac, Volvo and Corvette to name a few.

 He has received awards including the Cannes Lion.